Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

 - *Change tracking mode*
   Click the drop-down list to change the change tracking mode (ETL mode) of the offer.
 The currently selected change tracking mode is displayed in the *Change tracking mode* column.
 This drop-down list is only displayed if the checkbox of one offer is selected.
-The following change tracking modes are available:
+The following options are available:
   - **Manual**
     Changes in a PIM product must be triggered manually to be applied to the offer.
 The initial offer is automatically applied.
   - **Semi-automatic**